hjas/mulight/README.md

 *Markup-lightweight / HTML text editor*

-__Challenge:__ define a simple-yet-convenient/productive text editor.
+__Challenge:__ describe a simple-yet-convenient/productive text editor.

 At a minimum, it must: